1929 Rolls-Royce Phantom I Tourer by Barker

 - An original Rolls-Royce factory test car for 1929, with original engine, chassis, and body

 - Attractive Barker tourer coachwork, restored in eye-catching original colours

 - Winner of the Lucius Beebe Trophy at the Pebble Beach Concours d’Elegance

 The result of the restoration is still spectacular today, just as it was when it earned the Lucius Beebe Trophy for Most Elegant Rolls-Royce at the Pebble Beach Concours d’Elegance in 1999.
-Mrs Porter was invited to join the then-owner at the concours, and she pointed out two blanked-out holes in the radiator shutters.
+Mrs Porter was invited to join the current owner at the concours, and she pointed out two blanked-out holes in the radiator shutters.
 In Kenya, she recalled that no one ever used keys, but to protect the Rolls from theft, the car had a padlock connecting the two centre louvers covering the radiator.
-If the car was stolen, it would overheat after a mile or two and not get very far.
+If the car would be stolen, it would overheat after a mile or two and not get very far.
 “It’s the Mombasa anti-theft device”, she recalled with a smile.

 To find a pre-war Rolls-Royce that was specially built by the factory, for the factory, to show off the best of its efforts, is incredible enough.
 To combine that with original coachwork, beautifully presented in its original colours, and a fantastic provenance and beautiful restoration, makes this spectacular Rolls a very special and rarely-seen automobile today.